Tyler-Blood/fullstackopen/README.md

 - copied index.js from courseinfo>part1 into courseinfo>part2
 - refactored the app.js into separate modules for each component
 - used map and reduce to eliminate code reuse

+### Forms

+- created a phonebook react app that allows you to keep track of people and there phone numbers
+- there is a section to search the names, add a new name, and display the names,
+- search functionality allows you to search case insensitively for names that may appear in the book and only displays names that match the search
+- adding names adds them to the list without refreshing